 Anything your child brings in on Monday will need to stay in the building until Friday afternoon.
 At that time you will take the blankets or stuffed animals home and wash them and return them on Monday.
 So if your child has a special need at nap time, be sure it is not something they will need that night because nothing will be going home with them.

-There will only be one class at a time on the playground and the classes will not combine during the day except first thing in the morning and in the late evening when social distancing is possible.
+There will only be one age class at a time on the playground and the classes will not combine during the day except first thing in the morning and in the late evening when social distancing is possible.

 Our cleaning and sanitizing (although already meets standards) will increase and handwashing will be STRESSED